Do I Have A Case?

 After you or a loved one has been injured or there has been a death due to an accident or malpractice, you may be wondering if you have a case or not.
-During this troubling time, medical bills may be piling up and you are still unable to return to work.
+During this troubling time, medical bills may be piling up and you may still unable to return to work.
 You or your loved ones may be wondering how the family is going to be provided for and taken care of from this point on into the future.
-In order to evaluate whether you or your loved ones has a valid claim(s), there are a number of facts and circumstances which must be thoroughly evaluated to determine if there is a personal injury or malpractice case to pursue or not.
+In order to evaluate whether you or your loved ones have a valid claim(s), there are a number of facts and circumstances which must be thoroughly evaluated to determine if there is a personal injury or malpractice case to pursue or not.

-Is There a Party or Individual Who Was Responsible for What Happened?
+Is There A Party Or Individual Who Was Responsible For What Happened?

 What Are My Damages?

-Does There Need to Be Documentation in Order For a Claim to Be Brought?
+Does There Need To Be Documentation In Order For A Claim To Be Brought?

-If your accident, injuries and/or a death occurred recently, it is important to document various facts, circumstances and other events as early as possible so that a chronology of what has occurred to date can be at your fingertips.
-This includes taking down witness information, taking photographs, names, dates, identity of physicians, hospitals and other health care facilities and various other information which will make it easier for us to prosecute and handle your case.
-We realize this is a troubling and difficult time for you and your family so there is no need to be overly concerned if you or your loved ones did not do exactly what someone else would have done in terms of gathering information and documentation from the very beginning.
+If your accident occurred recently, it is important to document various facts, circumstances and other events as early as possible so that a chronology of what has occurred to date can be at your fingertips.
+This includes taking down witness information and taking photographs, names, dates, identity of physicians, hospitals and other health care facilities, and various other information that make it easier for us to investigate and prosecute your case.
+We realize this is a troubling and difficult time for you and your family, so there is no need to be overly concerned if you or your loved ones did not do exactly what someone else would have done in terms of gathering information and documentation from the very beginning.
 We are here to help you anyway.

-Should I Call a Lawyer to Find Out More Information?
+Should I Call A Lawyer To Find Out More Information?